Here is a very common scenario at growing companies.

-- Do 360 degree reviews including feedback from everyone’s manager, self, direct reports, and peers.
+- Do 360 degree annual reviews including feedback from one's manager, self, direct reports, and peers, for each employee.
 For peers, ask employees to suggest 3–5 people they have worked with and have their managers approve those peer selections.

-- Ask 3–5 straightforward questions.
+- Ask 3–5 straightforward questions in the performance evaluation.
 Find a balance between guiding the conversation and allowing people to share whatever is on their minds, and keep the total number of questions low to reduce review fatigue.
 For some examples of good performance review questions, see here.

 - Make sure managers sit down with their direct reports and discuss the collected performance data together after it’s all done.
 This conversation is the most important part of performance reviews.
 It should also involve creating development plans to improve employee performance.

 - Tie one of your performance review cycles per year to compensation.
-Everyone should know this is coming so they don’t have to ask you about raises throughout the year (if you want to make off-cycle compensation changes that’s of course fine).
+Everyone should know this is coming to ensure that they don’t have to ask about raises throughout the year (if you want to make off-cycle compensation changes that’s of course fine).
 This review cycle should have some form of ratings or designations so you can have a quantitative basis to compare performance.
 You can also use the employees' job description to figure out what the employee's job performance standards should be.

 - These should be heavily encouraged, if not required.
 They are an absolutely fundamental management tool.

 - One-on-ones are the employee’s meeting, not the manager’s.
-If the employee wants to talk about work today, great.
-If they want to talk about their feelings, great.
+If the employee wants to talk with the manager about any issue (or success), big or small, that's their prerogative.
 It’s their meeting.

 - This can also be a good time for managers to bring up employee feedback, and vice versa.

-- If the employee doesn’t have anything on their mind, it’s a great time for managers to communicate information, recognize accomplishment, or help solve a problem on the employee’s mind.
+- If the employee doesn’t have anything on their mind, it’s a great time for managers to do things such as communicate information, recognize accomplishment, and to help solve a problem on the employee’s mind.

 - If there is pertinent but transactional information, it’s best to put this in writing before the meeting so the time can be spent on higher level interaction.